Visual-Craft/email-types-bundle/README.md

 ```

 ## License
 This bundle is under the MIT license.
-See the complete license in LICENSE.txt file.
+See the complete license in LICENSE file.